-TRG is a significant player in the UK casual dining market, operating over 400 restaurants, pubs and concessions and employing c.
-16,000 colleagues.
+TRG is a significant player in the UK casual dining market, operating approximately 400 restaurants, pubs and concessions and employing approximately 16,000 colleagues.
 Our brands include Wagamama, Frankie & Benny's, Chiquito, Coast to Coast, Firejacks and Brunning & Price, as well as a multi-brand Concessions business which trades principally in UK airports.
-As a responsible business, we recognise our obligation to ensure that our business activities are guided by the interests of all our stakeholders.
-For this reason, the Company has established environmental and social policies and procedures, as well as programmes that protect and sustain the environment, workers within our supply chains and restaurants, and our guests.
+As a responsible business, we recognise our obligation to ensure that our activities are guided by ethical principles and managed in the interests of all our stakeholders.
+For this reason, the Company has established environmental and social policies and procedures, as well as programmes that protect and sustain the environment, workers within our supply chains and restaurants, and our guests, which are all communicated to suppliers and staff as appropriate.
+The key policies and statements are also published on our website.